lujuny/study/markdown/readme.md

 </details>

-## You can use this in vscode by configureing your markdown.json like this below:
+## You can use this in vscode by configuring your markdown.json like this below:

 ```json